 If you're concerned about HIV you should contact your local sexual health clinic or GP practice as soon as possible.
 Early diagnosis of HIV can make a real difference.

 A confidential and convenient HIV testing service is now available from York MESMAC and other locations throughout North Yorkshire.
-Contact 01904 620400 to make an appointment 10am - 8pm or email email@example.com or firstname.lastname@example.org (Scarborough) email@example.com (York) firstname.lastname@example.org (Harrogate)
+Contact 01904 620400 to make an appointment 10am - 8pm or email firstname.lastname@example.org or email@example.com (Scarborough) firstname.lastname@example.org (York) email@example.com (Harrogate).
+'There is also a confidential and convenient HIV testing service available at North Yorkshire Aids Action (NYAA) www.nyaa.org.uk for further details

 If you think you have been at recent risk (within the last 72 hours) you can get emergency treatment that may prevent you being infected.
 This is available from your local sexual health clinic or from the Accident and Emergency Department at your local hospital.